 If you only see one kaiju film....
 Well, to be honest, see the original Godzilla.
 But if you only watch two, then Destroy All Monsters should really be the second.

 The movie has given its title to a website

 a rock band, and a videogame.
 The game appears far more popular than the film.
-The site, at http://www.destroy-all-monsters.com/ promises "Asian-American culture upside your head."
+The site, now defunct, promises "Asian-American culture upside your head."

-*Pseudo_Intellectual informs me that Godzilla is classified as an "Angurusaurus."
-He also argues that the monster is female.
+*Pseudo_Intellectual informs me that Godzilla is classified as an "Angurusaurus," though the later movies, certainly, refer to the "Godzillasaurus" as the source creature that mutated into the Big G. PI also argues that the monster is female.
 However, the movies refer to him as "he," and the talking Mahilla in Godzilla's Revenge (which is, I grant, a kid's dream) refers to the big guy as "my dad," so I'm still supporting the Godzilla/Gorgo hypothesis.